Tech Neck Treatment in San Diego

 Forward Head Posture

 The head drifts in front of the shoulders after years of screen time.
-Posture correction care restores the upper-back mobility that lets the head sit back where it belongs.
+Care restores the upper-back mobility that lets the head sit back where it belongs.

 Afternoon Neck & Trap Tightness